Midland Main Line: Under British Railways and privatisation

-The introduction of the High Speed Train (HST) in May 1983, following the Leicester area resignalling, brought about an increase of the ruling line speed on the fast lines from 90 mph to 110 mph.
+The introduction of the High Speed Train in May 1983, following the Leicester area resignalling, brought about an increase of the ruling line speed on the fast lines from 90 mph to 110 mph.

-Between 2001 and 2003, the line between Derby and Sheffield was upgraded from 100 mph to 110 mph as part of Operation Princess, the Network Rail funded CrossCountry route upgrade.
+Between 2001 and 2003, the line between Derby and Sheffield was upgraded from 100 mph to 110 mph, as part of Operation Princess, the Network Rail-funded cross-country route upgrade.